-- 1. the Outer Hebrides retains and attracts people to ensure a sustainable population; - 2. the islands have sustainable economic growth, and all of our people have access to appropriate employment opportunities; and - 3. the islands offer attractive opportunities that improve the quality of life, wellbeing and health for all of our people.
+- 1. the Outer Hebrides retains and attracts people to ensure a sustainable population; - 2. the islands have sustainable economic growth and all of our people have access to appropriate employment opportunities; and - 3. the islands offer attractive opportunities that improve the quality of life, wellbeing and health for all of our people.

 Each of those has a discrete priority group within the OHCPP.

-The Annual Progress Review for 2019/20 focussed on support for recovery from the Covid-19 pandemic.
-That has progressed but in varying degrees across the priority groups.
-It became apparent that demands on the limited resources which were available were too great to allow all aspects of the OHCPP's work to proceed in the manner and at the pace at which the Comhairle would have liked.
-There is an ongoing review of the LOIP and of the organisational structure of the OHCPP so as to ensure that its aims and objectives are met, and the interests of the Outer Hebrides best served.
+It was apparent that demands on the limited resources which were made available by Partners were too great to allow all aspects of the OHCPP's work to proceed in the manner and at the pace at which the partners would have liked.
+Audit Scotland's Best Value Assurance Report of 2022 made recommendations in respect of the LOIP.
+As a result, the Comhairle prepared a Best Value Action Plan, and that Plan has been reviewed annually since 2022, most recently in May 2025.
+There is an ongoing review of the LOIP and of the organisational structure of the OHCPP so as to ensure that its aims and objectives are met and the interests of the Outer Hebrides best served.